-Thanks to the individuals and organisations that help us in supporting state schools and young people.
+Thanks to the individuals and organisations that help us in supporting state schools and young people, through ensuring top industry leaders give their time, supporting resources, links with education and beyond.

 Is an independent charity launched in October 2009 and a sister charity to Speakers for Schools.
 Its aim is to ensure that every school and college has an effective partnership with employers which provides young people with the information and opportunities they need to help them achieve their potential.

 The 30% Club is a group of business leaders committed to achieving better gender balance at all levels of organisations to make them more effective.
-Their goal is for 30% women to form boards by 2015.
+Their goal is for 30% women to form boards by 2015 and have helped ensure their key membership are giving their time in state schools.

 The Association of School and College Leaders (ASCL) is a professional association and trade union in Britain which speaks exclusively for secondary school and college leaders.